Two Rogues Make a Right

 NoveList provides detailed suggestions for titles you might like if you enjoyed this book.
 Suggestions are based on recommendations from librarians and other contributors.

-These books have the themes "friends to lovers" and "second chance at romance"; the genres "regency romances" and "historical romances"; and the subjects "sexual attraction," "dukes and duchesses," and "interpersonal attraction."
+These books have the appeal factors steamy, and they have the themes "friends to lovers" and "opposites attract"; the genres "regency romances" and "historical romances"; and the subjects "sexual attraction" and "english people."

 These books have the genres "regency romances" and "historical romances"; and the subject "social life and customs."

-These books have the appeal factors banter-filled, and they have the themes "friends to lovers" and "best friend's sibling"; the genres "regency romances" and "historical romances"; the subjects "sexual attraction," "social life and customs," and "dukes and duchesses"; and characters that are "likeable characters."
+These books have the appeal factors banter-filled, and they have the themes "friends to lovers" and "best friend's sibling"; the genres "regency romances" and "historical romances"; the subject "interpersonal attraction"; and characters that are "likeable characters."

 Set in Victorian England (Rulebook) and the Regency era (Two Rogues), both of these steamy historical romances feature friendships between queer men that blossom into love. -- Basia Wilson